TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <append?> - an binary choice varval that specifies whether the file to be written to should be created (and that will overwrite and pre-existing file with that name) or appended to.
 If the append option is selected and the file does not exist then the file will be created.

 <file> - a string varval that evaluates to the name (optionally to include the full path) of the file to be written to.
 File names and paths must not contain spaces.
-This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the <file> argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to access them.